lukkiddd/lukkiddd.github.io/_notes/Public/Evaluating Similarity Measures - A Large-Scale Study in the Orkut Social Network.md

 	- Salton (IDF)
 	- Log-Odds
 - Using CTR
-- CVR (percentage of non-members who clicked through to aa community who then joined it)
+- CVR (percentage of non-members who clicked through to a community who then joined it)

 ---